nathanbaleeta/developer-how-tos/k8s/NAMESPACES.md

+# Kubernetes commands for managing namespaces in an existing cluster

-# Create a new namespace named my-namespace
+#### Create a new namespace named my-namespace
 ```
 kubectl create namespace <my-namespace>